junkawahara/frontier-experiment/simpath/README.md

 1. Clone this project.

 2. Download simpath.w (written by D. Knuth) from http://www-cs-faculty.stanford.edu/~uno/programs/simpath.w
-    and put it into the directory same as myheader.h
+    and put it into the directory same as that of myheader.h.

 3. make